 Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer for acid loving plants.
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
-Resume fertilizing when new growth appears in spring.
+Resume fertilizing when new growth appears in the spring.

 Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-In early spring, Arborvitae may be pruned as desired to control its size and shape.
+In early spring, each plant may be trimmed as desired to control its size and shape.